-Asheville, North Carolina is a great spot to visit, or even stay for a few days, in the surrounding hills there are countless things to do, places to visit and in Asheville, history lays deep around these parts.
-Nowhere more than the center of Ashville city is that history there to see, if you know what you are looking at.
-To some, it seems like a collection of quaint buildings, but if you take the time to scratch the surface of this charming town a stream of fascinating stories come tumbling down the hills at you.
-This town has seen all of the great events of this country, one of the original 13 colonies there was nothing that happened here in the early days of this great nation that did not have the mark of North Carolina upon it somewhere.
+Asheville, North Carolina, is a great spot to visit or even stay for a few days.
+There are countless things to do in the surrounding hills, places to visit, and in Asheville, history lies deep around these parts.
+Nowhere more than the center of Ashville is history right there to see if you know what you are looking at.
+To some, it seems like a collection of quaint buildings, but if you take the time to scratch the surface of this charming town, a stream of fascinating stories come tumbling down the hills at you.
+This town has seen all of the great events of this country, one of the original 13 colonies, there was nothing that happened here in the early days of this great nation that did not have the mark of North Carolina upon it somewhere.

-While researching the route of our tour we came across fantastic and grizzly stories from across the region, as well as the 8 or 12 stories that made it onto our standard or extended tour.
-The stories we were not able to include were added to our Asheville Terror hauntings blog.
+While researching the route of our tour, we came across fantastic and grizzly stories from across the region, as well as the 8 or 12 stories that made it onto our standard or extended tour.
+The stories we were not able to include were added to our Asheville Terror haunted blog.
 We hope you enjoy these horrifying stories.

 Book your tour today to see what Asheville Terrors lurk in the cool mountain air.

 Now home to the world-famous French Broad Chocolate Lounge, the Legal Building has a tragic history reaching back to the Great Depression and beyond.
 Learn about Asheville’s downward spiral from one of the nation’s wealthiest socialite getaways to a town drowning in tragedy and debt, and discover the consequences of one mayor’s fateful act.